 January 30, 2017: We’ve now moved from our www.nicholls.edu/blue-crabs site to blue crab.usm.edu.
 Although tagging has slowed for the winter, we’ve now tagged over 6,000 crabs and expect things to pick up again soon!

 October 31, 2016: After a busy summer and the first few weeks of fall, we’ve now tagged over 5,000 crabs!
-Also, we have moved from Nicholls State University to the Gulf Coast Research Lab, University of Southern Mississippi.
+Also, we have moved from Nicholls State University to the Gulf Coast Research Lab, a campus of the University of Southern Mississippi.
 Expect website modifications in the coming weeks as we move to USM servers.

 Frequently Asked Questions: